 It has already been mentioned that the notion of a practice doctorate is not new, so why the development of the DNP degree now?
-It has been noted that the development of the DNP is "more than a mere interruption but rather a response to the need within the healthcare system for expert clinical teachers and clinicians" (Marion, O'Sullivan, Crabtree, Price, & Fontana, 2005, p.
+It has been noted that the development of the DNP is "more than a mere interruption but rather a response to the need within the healthcare system for expert clinical teachers and clinicians" (Marion, O'Sullivan, Crabtree, Price, & Fontana, 2005, para.
 1).
-The needs of health care are also not new, yet the growth of this program has been escalating.
-The question is therefore posed, What are the drivers of this DNP degree, and why such urgency?
+Health care needs are not new, yet the growth of this program has been escalating.
+The question is therefore posed, What are the drivers of this DNP degree, and why is there such urgency?